Gressling/cheminf-EDU/machineLearning/nanoparticle_data_synthesis_optimization/README.md

      ```
    Note: this process may take some time.

+#### Running the Python Version

+1. **Open the Notebook in Colab**:
+   - Upload the existing notebook (`nanoparticle_CNN_python.ipynb`) to Google Drive.
+   - Open the notebook in Google Colab.

+2. **Change the Runtime Type**:
+   - Go to the menu: `Runtime` > `Change runtime type`.
+   - Select `Python 3` from the `Runtime type` dropdown menu.
+   - Click `Save`.

+3. **Install Required Packages**:
+   - At the top of this notebook is a cell in which all necessary packages are installed and loaded, which must be executed once at the beginning.
+     ```python
+     %%capture
+     !pip install PyMySQL scikit-learn keras tensorflow matplotlib import pymysql.cursors
+     import pandas as pd
+     import warnings
+     import getpass
+     import numpy as np
+     from sklearn.model_selection import train_test_split
+     from sklearn.preprocessing import StandardScaler
+     from keras.models import Sequential
+     from keras.layers import Conv1D, MaxPooling1D, Flatten, Dense, Dropout
+     from keras.optimizers import Adam
+     from sklearn.metrics import roc_auc_score, roc_curve
+     import matplotlib.pyplot as plt
+     warnings.filterwarnings('ignore')
+     ```
+   Note: This process may take some time.

 ### Example Usage

+#### R Notebook

 1. **Load the Data**:
     - To do this, the code cell under ‘Load data from the database’ must be executed.
 This establishes a connection to the database.
 The password for this connection must be entered on request.
 If this notebook is reused for your own purposes, the connection details must be adjusted accordingly or the data must be made available differently.
 Care should be taken to ensure that the data is transferred accordingly: